Peter Doyle (singer): Australian pop star

 From 1965 to 1967, he released ten 45 records in Australia, of which seven made the Top 40, the most successful of which were a cover of Conway Twitty's Speechless (The Pick Up), and a rousing version of Solomon Burke's Stupidity.
 He was backed by Melbourne band The Phantoms on all these recordings.
 He then recorded two singles with the band Grandmas Tonic as lead vocalist.
 His last two singles, once again under his own name, were for the Astor label although he was still backed on them by Grandma's Tonic,(ex-members of Tony Worsley's backing band 'The Fabulous Blue Jays').

 May 1968 saw him join the vocal trio 'The Virgil Brothers', Australia's answer to The Walker Brothers.
 The Virgil Brothers released two singles in Australia in 1968, "Temptation 'Bout to Get Me" (a Top 5 hit) and "Here I Am".
-They then relocated to the UK where they recorded their third single, When You Walk Away with producer David McKay.
+They then relocated to the UK where they recorded their third single, When You Walk Away, with producer David McKay.
 He then quit the trio which broke up soon after.

 With The New Seekers

-In 1970, not long after the Virgil Bros had dissolved, he joined the second line-up of The New Seekers.
-Recommended by Melbourne radio DJ Stan Rofe.
-This line-up was their most successful and enduring and during his time with them they had a string of international hits, such as Melanie Safka's "What Have They Done to My Song Ma", Delaney & Bonnie's "Never Ending Song of Love" and "I'd Like to Teach the World to Sing".
+In 1970, not long after the Virgil Brothers had dissolved, he joined the second line-up of The New Seekers, brought together by Keith Potger, a founding member of the old Seekers.
+This line-up had international hits with songs like Melanie Safka's "Look What They've Done to My Song Ma", "I'd Like to Teach the World to Sing", and a medley of songs from the Who's Pinball Wizard.

 In 1972, The New Seekers came second representing the UK, in the Eurovision Song Contest with the song "Beg, Steal or Borrow", on which he duetted with his then girlfriend Lyn Paul, becoming the first Australian artist to represent the UK or participate in Eurovision for any nation.
-As well as sharing vocals in The New Seekers he was a talented songwriter and contributed many songs to their albums which included ballads such as "I Can Say You're Beautiful" and "Lay Me Down" and more uptempo numbers like "Boom Town" and "Cincinnati".
+As well as sharing vocals in The New Seekers he was a talented songwriter and contributed many songs to their albums which included ballads such as "I Can Say You're Beautiful" and "Lay Me Down" and more up-tempo numbers like "Boom Town" and "Cincinnati".